-Dealine Deal Management Manual industry.
-Distinger with any mode gives Trust Committee Banking Book Management Manual Discussion on Interest Rate Risk Tool-Economic Value of Equity (EVE) Liquidity Contingency Plan (LCP) as of September 30, 2015 and impact to the Maximum Cumulative Outflow Merged Business continuity Plan (BCP) Manual of PNB Makati and Pasay, and updated BCP Manuals of Overseas Branches/Offices, such as Singapore, Hong Kong and Guam Unified RCSA methodologies and templates, being a major tool for ICAAP and Operational purposes, resulting in a single RCSA for the Bank and its subsidiaries.
-Major changes also include migration from five-rating scale into just four, and the improvement of the assessment criteria.
-Conducted Stress Testing on Large Individual, Conglomerate and Industry Exposures.
-Conducted Rapid Loan Portfolio Review on the Effect of the Yuan Devaluation and Typhoon Lando, Effect of Decreasing Oil Price to PAL and Petron Reviewed the Property Valuation and Appraisal Report Enhancement.
-Monitored Intra-group accounts, connected counterparties and economic interdependent accounts Model Validation of the Internal Credit Risk Rating Gap Analysis on the BSP Circular 855 requirements - Guidelines on the Sound Credit Risk Management Notation of minutes of the meeting and highlights of operations of the Bank's subsidiaries.
+- Proposed Revision in the Credit Risk Factors for FX Forwards - 2015 Annual Review of Treasury Value-at-Risk and Stop Loss Limits - 2015 Revised Liquidity Risk Management Manual - 2015 Annual Review of Maximum Cumulative Outflow (MCO) Limits - 2015 Revised Liquidity Contingency Plan (LCP) Manual - Proposed Revision in the Credit Risk Factors for Fixed Income Debt Securities - 2015 Revised Market Risk Management Manual - 2015 Maximum Cumulative Outflow (MCO) Limit - 2015 Earnings at Risk Limit - 2015 Revised Interest Rate Risk in the Banking Book Management Manual - Discussion on Interest Rate Risk Tool-Economic Value of Equity (EVE) - Liquidity Contingency Plan (LCP) as of September 30, 2015 and impact to the Maximum Cumulative Outflow - Merged Business continuity Plan (BCP) Manual of PNB Makati and Pasay, and updated BCP Manuals of Overseas Branches/Offices, such as Singapore, Hong Kong and Guam - Unified RCSA methodologies and templates, being a major tool for ICAAP and Operational purposes, resulting in a single RCSA for the Bank and its subsidiaries.
+Major changes also include migration from fiverating scale into just four, and the improvement of the assessment criteria. - Conducted Stress Testing on Large Individual, Conglomerate and Industry Exposures. - Conducted Rapid Loan Portfolio Review on the Effect of the Yuan Devaluation and Typhoon Lando, Effect of Decreasing Oil Price to PAL and Petron - 4.
+Reviewed the Property Valuation and Appraisal Report Enhancement. - Monitored Intra-group accounts, connected counterparties and economic interdependent accounts - Model Validation of the Internal Credit Risk Rating - Gap Analysis on the BSP Circular 855 requirements - Guidelines on the Sound Credit Risk Management

+Notation of minutes of the meeting and highlights of operations of the Bank's subsidiaries.
 Resource speakers from them were also invited to discuss important issues.
-Review and approval of various investments for both directional and discretionary accounts.
-Approval of the rationalized UITF product plate; termination of PNB Plus and AUP Dollar Fund.
-Approval on the amendments to the other fiduciary accounts.
-3. Approval of the rationalized UITF product plate; termination of PNB Plus and AUP Dollar Fund. operational efficiency and competitive advantage.
-6. Approval on counterparty limits and equity accreditations.
-7. Review and approval of transactions by and between trust accounts to fund the withdrawal of clients and realign the portfolio in accordance with the funds' strategy/guidelines.